 Due to the incredible growth in the education industry more and more universities are looking forward to visiting schools in India, with the main idea to attract Indian students.

 The question now is – how best can we optimize these university visits and be at an advantage?

 A study conducted in 2015 indicated that only 26% of the 300 International Schools in India are effectively able to use the university visit to their advantage.
 School’s resources majorly spend their time on administrative and logistics tasks that go behind connecting with a university.
 Hence, they are left with a very little window of opportunity to assess the outcome and benefit of the visit.

 In a typical scenario, universities visit schools, conduct a session (which may or may not benefit all the students), collect the demographic details of the students (as students are potential customers) and leave.
 These sessions more than often fail to create a long lasting impression in the student’s mind and hence they are left disappointed and dissatisfied.

 Now, what should actually happen and how can we rectify the situation?

 After extensive research, we inferred key parameters that schools should take note of before scheduling a university visit.

-Most universities disclose only 30% of their scholarships on their websites and save the 70% for well deserved students.
+Most universities disclose only 30% of their scholarships on their websites and save 70% for well-deserved students.
 Conducting university sessions with Admission Officers will give students an opportunity to explore scholarship options and learn inside details.